 Eggs Into The Solar Oven

-Then I closed the door of my solar oven, adjusted more directly toward the sun and went inside, setting my timer for 40 minutes.
+Then I closed the door of my solar oven, readjusted more directly toward the sun.
+My oven has a leveling rack so the contents on the rack stay level even as I’m tilting the oven to align with the sun.
+Then I went inside, setting my timer for 40 minutes.

 The ‘Spin Test’ To Verify They’re Cooked

 When the time was up I carefully removed one egg to test.
 The seminar presenter taught me that to test to see if an egg is fully cooked you can take out one egg and spin it.

 If it spins pretty smoothly, it’s done.
 If it wobbles about crazily, it’s still under-cooked and needs a little more cooking time.

 But my eggs spun pretty smoothly so I knew they were done.
 Let’s crack one open to see, shall we?

 Since my eggs were fully cooked I brought them inside and placed the eggs in ice water to cool.
 Then I put them in the refrigerator overnight to chill them thoroughly.